Nekosia-API/nekosia.js/README.md

 ```

 ### ID-based Sessions
-You can also use `id`, but this will require providing a user identifier (e.g., from Discord).
+You can also use `id`, but this requires providing a user identifier (e.g., from Discord).
 Pass this information in `id` as a string.

 ```js
 const { NekosiaAPI } = require('nekosia.js');